torvalds/linux/Documentation/filesystems/coda.rst

     should be called as part of kernel level fsync type calls.
 The result indicates if the syncing was successful.

   ..
-Note:: Linux does not implement this call.
+Note:: GNU/Linux does not implement this call.
 It should.

 4.22.  inactive